Dental Emergency FAQ - What to Do in a Dental Crisis ## What counts as a dental emergency? A dental emergency is any situation that requires urgent treatment to relieve severe pain, stop bleeding,...

 What should I do before I arrive at the dentist?

 Stay calm.
-If there is bleeding, apply gentle pressure with a clean cloth or gauze.
-For a knocked-out tooth, follow the reimplantation steps above.
-Take appropriate pain relief if needed - ibuprofen is generally effective for dental pain.
-Bring any tooth fragments or dislodged restorations with you.
-If possible, call ahead so the team can prepare for your arrival.
+If there's bleeding, apply steady, gentle pressure with a clean cloth or gauze.
+For a knocked-out tooth, follow the steps above and get moving quickly.
+Take pain relief if you need it — ibuprofen works well for dental pain and helps with inflammation in the meantime.

 How much does an emergency dental visit cost?